-In that day you will say: 'I will give thanks to you, O Yahweh.'
+1In that day you will say: 'I will give thanks to you, O Yahweh.'

-He speaks to an individual, but also to the community Isaiah seems to be the speaker.
+Isaiah seems to be the speaker.
 'That day' is the day when the divine Saviour has brought worldwide salvation.
 He speaks to an individual but it will soon become clear that the individual is part of a community.
-Like the Day of Pentecost the event is corporate ('All together in one place'a) and yet touches individuals ('fire . . . on each one of them'a).
+Like the Day of Pentecost the event is corporate ('All together in one place' and yet touches individuals ('fire . . . on each one of them').
 Salvation produces testimony ('you will say') in the form of openly expressed gratitude.

-□1 Acts 2:1 □2 Acts 2:3
+Acts 2:1 Acts 2:3